sully-vian/N7-2A/OpenMP/TP/README.md

 ![trace_par_loop_simple.svg](./trace_par_loop_simple.svg)

 The image clearly shows that the blue operations are parallelized.
-However, the red operations are not and are acattered all around.
+However, the red operations are not and are scattered all around.

 ## Part 2: improved loop parallelization